8 Safe and effective alternatives to migraine medication.

 As of recent, most research has sought to investigate how one supplement (on its own) would affect migraines.
 Many of these studies have shown promise, but none of them are perfect.
 In fact, when measured against the standards of “acceptable” scientific results, the quality of these studies are not rated very high and the results are mixed.
 Yet, this has been the common approach used by most doctors and patients.

 For many people who suffer with migraines, only taking one supplement and not using a holistic approach usually ends with poor results and frustration.
 It is very common for me to talk with someone who suffers with migraines and hear “I tried (insert supplement) and it doesn’t work.”
-Unfortunately, the individual might have had better results, if they had used a similar supplement in a different way (as well as a holistic approach to their care).
+Unfortunately, the individual might have had better results, if they had used a similar supplement in a different way (as well as a holistic approach including chiropractic care).

 New research is now showing that combining certain supplements together at specific dosages may provide better results.
 In addition, many of these supplements come in different forms (slightly different chemical structures), different levels of bioavailability (how the body is able to absorb and use the substance), and different levels of quality and dosage.
 I know, just thinking about it can cause a migraine, but these factors will all determine how effective your approach will be.